Short Stories to Counteract Resistance from some Prospects

-Some people are stubborn.
-Others are resistant.
-The frown on their faces with their arms folded tell us we are in for a rough ride…unless we counteract them with short stories.
+Some people are stubborn others are resistant.
+The frown on their faces with their arms folded tells us we may be in for a rough ride … unless we counteract them with short stories.

 Here is a phrase which will make things better: “Here is the short story.”

 Everyone loves a story.
 There are short stories for kids.
 There short stories for teenagers.
 There are short stories for adults.